 The Small Rental Property Program design was approved by LRA and OCD-DRU on December 28, 2006; the final scoring design was approved on January 5, 2007.
 The Small Rental application was approved by the LRA late in January, 2007.
-ICF International began accepting applications for the first of multiple competitive rounds on January 29, 2007, and continued receiving them through March 15, 2007, for the general pool, and through March 22, 2007 for the non-profit pool.
-There were \$202,029,100 in federal funds awarded to 2,693 applications in Round 1, with an average award of \$75,020 for a project.
+ICF International, which is administering the program, began accepting applications for the first of multiple competitive rounds on January 29, 2007, and continued receiving them through March 15, 2007, for the general pool, and through March 22, 2007 for the non-profit pool.

+The end of July marked the deadline for applicants to return their conditional award packages for Round 1 and the application deadline for Round 2.
 The total number of applications received was 6,734.
 Of all the applications received, 5,338 met basic eligibility requirements and were admitted to the Round 1 competition.
-The other 1,396 either were deferred or denied; they have the opportunity to re-apply and compete again in the next round.
-Of the 2,693 awarded applications, 237 were owner-occupants of three- and four-unit properties.
-Non-profit organizations submitted 80 of the awarded applications.
-There were 2,376 awards made to applicants from a &Idquogeneral pool&rdquo of small owners of rental properties.
-The remaining 2,645 applicants may apply in Round 2.
+The other 1,396 either were deferred or denied with the opportunity to re-apply and compete again in the next funding round.
+The total number of conditional award packages from Round 1 was 2,294.
+Of the award packages, 2,273 have been reviewed for completeness.
+Of this total, 941 were complete packages, meaning no information was missing.
+There were 462 withdrawn packages.